 It’s not grandpa’s beekeeping.
 Although some natural beekeeping equipment superficially resembles the simpler equipment used before Langstroth’s modern hive, grandpa’s generation thought:

 - resources were seen as unlimited

 - it was man’s divine right, by his superior moral and intellectual position, to utilize all as he saw fit

 - maximum production was the measure of success

 - environmental and systemic consequences were problems to be flushed down the river or sent off as smoke into the sky

 It’s not just another version of small cell, organic or sustainable beekeeping.
 Although these superficially resemble natural beekeeping, they also lack natural beekeeping’s unique focus.

 Without that focus, bees can be run on smaller comb and in a cleaner, more natural way.
 And that’s a good step in the right direction.
 But bees can still be exploited for short term productivity gains.
 And their health and the environment sacrificed in the long term.

 Natural beekeeping is not a way to keep beehives alive, without problems, forever.
 Everything living thing must go through it’s life cycle and die.
 A colony of bees is no exception.

 Normal losses should be expected.
-Fortunately, when healthy, bees are vigorous, resilient, prolific creatures.
-With proper management, it’s easy to replace those losses from the survivors.
+Fortunately, healthy, bees are vigorous, resilient, prolific creatures.
+With proper management, it’s easy to replace losses from the survivors.